AaronDemond/AaronDemond.github.io/index.md

 - Worked over one year in IT support at Best Buy (Geek Squad), followed by one year of sales.
 - Setup and maintained servers using different types of Unix-like systems, from different providers, such as <a href="https://www.canadianwebhosting.com/">Canadian Web Hosting</a> and <a href="https://aws.amazon.com/ec2/">EC2</a>.
 - Worked with local businesses on different kinds of projects, including software systems, web design, and payment integration using <a href="https://stripe.com/ca">Stripe</a>.
-- To see a full list of my skills, download my <a href="/downloads/aaron_demond_CV.doc" download>CV</a>.

 # Contact
 Feel free to contact me, or check out my open source projects.
-I will be looking for interesting work over the summer.
-Cheers!

-- Phone: (902)-448-3867
+- Phone: (902) 835 - 8433
 - Email: aarondemond@dal.ca
 - Github: <a href="https://github.com/AaronDemond">https://github.com/AaronDemond</a>